masudibnmusa/Smart-Library-Management-System/README.md

 **Masud Ibn Musa**

-Built using HTML, CSS, JavaScript, and localStorage.
+Developed using HTML, CSS, JavaScript, and LocalStorage.

 ---

 ## 📜 License

-This project is licensed under the **MIT License**.
+This project is open-source and available for personal, educational, and commercial use.

-You are free to use, modify, and distribute this software for personal and commercial purposes.
+Feel free to use, modify, and distribute it as needed.